 Tommy Cooper (1921 – 1984) was one of Britain’s best loved comedians and magicians.
 Due to his exposure on British TV, he became one of best recognised comedians and magicians in the UK.
 Cooper was a member of the Magic Circle and incorporated magic into his comedy routine.

 Tommy Cooper was born in Caerphilly, Wales on March 19, 1921.
-He was born 2 months prematurely and the doctors warned he might not make it through infancy, but he did survive and grew to be a impressive presence of 6” 4 inches.
-At the age of 8 an aunt bought Tommy a magic set and he would spend hours perfecting all the tricks.
-By the age of 16, he got a job as magician on a boat.
+He was born two months prematurely and the doctors warned he might not make it through infancy, but he did survive and grew to be an impressive presence of 6” 4 inches.
+At the age of eight, an aunt bought Tommy a magic set and he would spend hours perfecting all the tricks.
+By the age of 16, he got a job as a magician on a boat.
 His first performance was a disaster.
 Due to stage fright all his tricks went wrong, people started laughing and he ran away in tears.
-However on reflection he realised that if he concentrated on making people laugh he could develop a very good routine.
+However, on reflection, he realised that if he concentrated on making people laugh he could develop a very good routine.
 Soon after the outbreak of World War Two, Tommy Cooper joined the army and served for 7 years until 1947.
-For much of this time his regiment was posted to the Middle East.
+For much of this time, his regiment was posted to the Middle East.
 When opportunity allowed, he worked on his performances as a failed magician.
-It was during his time in Cairo that Tommy Cooper got his trademark hat. – a middle eastern Fez.
+It was during his time in Cairo that Tommy Cooper got his trademark hat – a middle eastern Fez.
 He was about to perform, but realised he had lost his hat.
 Therefore he swiped a hat of a passing waiter and performed with that.
 It got a big laugh so he stuck with it becoming a trademark of Tommy Cooper.

 Tommy Cooper the Magician